Draytek 2862n VDSL & ADSL Router with WiFi

 The AP-810 can use an external radius server to hold user credentials but also has its own built-in radius server to store up to 96 users.
 The AP-810's built-in Radius server can also act as a server to additional devices (such as another AP-700, meaning that you don't need to set up the same users up on several units).

-Order in the next 16 hours 45 minutes and select next day delivery at checkout*
+Order by 17:00 next Friday and select next day delivery at checkout*

 *Subject to delivery address